 As families across DC are navigating remote learning and finding new ways to bolster student learning, the options for families without the financial means are limited.
-CityBridge is hosting a virtual tour and panel discussion of GOODProjects’ learning hub—a supportive space that engages students with online learning and ensures their needs are met during the pandemic.
+CityBridge hosted a virtual tour and panel discussion of GOODProjects’ learning hub—a supportive space that engages students with online learning and ensures their needs are met during the pandemic.

 Dr. Erin Athey